Expo 2010: Opening ceremony

 The opening ceremony was held in the evening of 30 April 2010 attended by dozens of world leaders.
 The ceremony consisted of an indoor and outdoor component.
 Jackie Chan, Lang Lang, and Andrea Bocelli were among the performers in the indoor component.
 The event featured an outdoor display of fireworks, lasers, and dancing fountains after a performance by singers and dancers.
 The outdoor ceremony was produced by David Atkins Enterprises.
 6,000 LED balls were floated into the Huangpu River representing fish.
 Organisers called the outdoor show "the largest searchlight display in history, the largest collection of multi-coloured laser firepower ever assembled in one place, the world's largest LED screen, one of the largest dancing water fountains ever, and the "largest light show ever attempted"."
-President Hu Jintao inaugurated the opening of the Shanghai World Expo.
+General Secretary of the Chinese Communist Party Hu Jintao inaugurated the opening of the Shanghai World Expo.

 Closing ceremony

-The closing ceremony was held on 31 October 2010, with numerous world leaders in attendance including Wen Jiabao, Prime Minister of China, Sri Lanka's President Mahinda Rajapaksa, Viktor Orbán, Prime Minister of Hungary, Mari Kiviniemi, Prime Minister of Finland, Hubert Ingraham, Prime Minister of Bahamas, Pakalitha Mosisili, Prime Minister of Lesotho, Ram Baran Yadav, President of Nepal and Ban Ki-moon, General Secretary of the United Nations.
+The closing ceremony was held on 31 October 2010, with numerous world leaders in attendance including Wen Jiabao, Prime Minister of China, Sri Lanka's President Mahinda Rajapaksa, Viktor Orbán, Prime Minister of Hungary, Mari Kiviniemi, Prime Minister of Finland, Hubert Ingraham, Prime Minister of Bahamas, Pakalitha Mosisili, Prime Minister of Lesotho, Ram Baran Yadav, President of Nepal and Ban Ki-moon, Secretary-General of the United Nations.